-As described in Table 2, increased pay for UST supervisors will increase the cost of repairs and testing for UST service providers by:
+Based on the information in Table 2, increased pay for UST supervisors will increase the cost of repairs and testing for UST service providers by:

-- \$15 per facility for testing - \$60 per facility for repairs costs of insurance, surety bond and education credits, which a service provider may or may not already have.
+- \$15 per facility for testing - \$60 per facility for repairs d.
+Describe how DEQ involved small businesses in developing this proposed rule.